aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/configuring-fonts/_index.md

 ## **Information Gathering**

-In addition to the above-mentioned methods, the Aspose.Cells APIs also provide means to gather information on what sources and substitutions have been set:
+In addition to the above‑mentioned methods, the Aspose.Cells APIs also provide means to gather information on what sources and substitutions have been set:

 1. [**FontConfigs.GetFontSources**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getfontsources/) method returns an array of type [**FontSourceBase**](https://reference.aspose.com/cells/cpp/aspose.cells/fontsourcebase/) containing the list of specified font sources.
 If no sources have been set, the [**FontConfigs.GetFontSources**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getfontsources/) method will return an empty array.
-1. [**FontConfigs.GetFontSubstitutes**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getfontsubstitutes/) method accepts a parameter of type **string**, allowing you to specify the font name for which substitution has been set.
+2. [**FontConfigs.GetFontSubstitutes**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getfontsubstitutes/) method accepts a parameter of type **string**, allowing you to specify the font name for which substitution has been set.
 If no substitution has been set for the specified font name, the [**FontConfigs.GetFontSubstitutes**](https://reference.aspose.com/cells/cpp/aspose.cells/fontconfigs/getfontsubstitutes/) method will return null.

-## **Advance Topics**
+## **Advanced Topics**
 - [Set Default Font while rendering spreadsheet to images](/cells/cpp/set-default-font-while-rendering-spreadsheet-to-images/)
 - [Set DefaultFont property of PdfSaveOptions and ImageOrPrintOptions to have priority](/cells/cpp/set-defaultfont-property-of-pdfsaveoptions-and-imageorprintoptions-to-have-priority/)
 - [Supported Font Formats](/cells/cpp/supported-font-formats/)